davepollack/nushift/README.md

 ## Licence

-The `nushift` and `nushift-core` directories are licensed under the Apache License, Version 2.0.
+The `nsq`, `nushift`, and `nushift-core` directories are licensed under the Apache License, Version 2.0.

 The `reusable-id-pool` directory is licensed under the Apache License, Version 2.0 or the MIT license, at your option.